 Showing your uniqueness will improve your appeal.
 It will increase the chances of your employer wanting to read your emails and also the chances of them going through your social media for all the right reasons.
 Consider how you win people over in the real world and implement that skill into an email.

 Try to think about what would grab an employer’s attention in the subject line of an email.
 Be yourself without leaving any tracks of inappropriateness.
-Prove that you mean business and your chances for getting that job will be great.
+Prove that you mean business and your chances of getting that job will be great.

 Written by Val Matta